level23/druid-client/README.md

 #### `fieldAccess()`

-The `fieldAccess()` post aggregator method is not really a aggregation method itself, but you need it to access fields which are used in the other post aggregations.
+The `fieldAccess()` post aggregator method is not really an aggregation method itself, but you need it to access fields which are used in the other post aggregations.